zktx-io/walrus/docs/book/usage/setup.md

 ### Advanced configuration (optional)

-The configuration file currently supports the following parameters:
+The configuration file currently supports the following parameters for each of the contexts:

 ```yaml
 # These are the only mandatory fields.
 These objects are specific for a particular Walrus